simplesamlphp/simplesamlphp-module-webauthn/docs/webauthn.md

 :    The following will interactively ask the user if he is willing to share manufacturer and model information during credential registration.
 The user can decline, in which case registration will still succeed but vendor and model will be logged as "unknown model [unknown vendor]".
 When not requesting this, there is one less user interaction during the registration process; and no model information will be saved.
 Defaults to "false".

 `default_enable`
-:    Should FIDO2 be enabled by default for all users?
+:    Should WebAuthn be enabled by default for all users?
 If not, users need to be white-listed in the database - other users simply pass through the filter without being subjected to 2FA.
 Defaults to "disabled by default" === false

 Device model detection
 ----------------------